"We also make mistakes in the initial selection"

 Will we also see a cooling off again?

-The scene will feed off the current fundings for quite some time and even then it could continue to go uphill.
-We all thought the corona pandemic might be a damper, but it was a boost.
-But yes, in the long run there will pretty much be a cool down.
-What it will look like though, and when it will come, I can't say.
-I just hope that the banks and investors who see startups as a "sexy thing" now will then stick around for the long haul.
-Because venture debt is a very sensible product, but it has to be used responsibly - at best through all economic cycles.
+The scene will continue to feed off the current funding for quite some time and even then, things could continue to go uphill.
+We all thought the coronavirus pandemic might be a damper, but it was a boost.
+But yes, there will almost certainly be a slowdown in the long term.
+However, I can't say what it will look like and when it will come.
+I just hope that the banks and investors who now see start-ups as a "sexy thing" will stay on the ball in the long term.
+After all, venture debt is a very sensible product, but it has to be used responsibly - ideally across all economic cycles.

 Thank you very much for the interview.

-About Christian Hoppe: He is Co-Chief Executive Officer of Silicon Valley Bank Germany.
-He started there in 2017 and was previously the founder and CEO of Main Incubator GmbH, a wholly owned subsidiary and FinTech investment vehicle of Commerzbank AG.
+Personal details: Christian Hoppe is Co-CEO of Silicon Valley Bank Germany.
+He started there in 2017 and was previously founder and CEO of Main Incubator GmbH, a wholly owned subsidiary and FinTech investment vehicle of Commerzbank AG.

 FYI: English edition available